 - 2 tablespoons butter or as needed for frying

 - sour cream optional, for serving

-- Place flour in a large bowl.
-Add eggs, oil, salt, and 1 ½ cups of the water.
+- In a large bowl add flour, eggs, oil, salt, and 1 ½ cups of water.
 Mix well to form a dough, adding more water if needed.

-- Knead the dough on a flat surface until smooth and pliable, about 4-5 minutes.
+- Knead the dough on a flat surface for about 4 to 5 minutes or until it becomes smooth and pliable.

-- Cover with plastic wrap and allow the dough to rest at room temperature for at least 30 minutes or up to 1 hour.
+- Cover the dough with plastic wrap and let it rest at room temperature for at least 30 minutes or up to 1 hour.

-- Peel the potatoes and cut into 2-inch cubes.
-Place in a large pot of salted water and bring to a boil.
-Cook the potatoes for 15 minutes or until tender.
+- Peel the potatoes and cut them into 2-inch cubes.
+Place them in a large pot of salted water and bring to a boil.
+Cook the potatoes for 15 minutes or until fork tender.

-- While the potatoes are cooking, heat 2 tablespoons butter in a medium skillet over medium-low heat.
-Add onions and cook until tender without browning.
+- While the potatoes are cooking, in a medium skillet over medium-low heat, cook the onions in 2 tablespoons butter until tender without browning.

-- Once potatoes are cooked, place in a large bowl and mash.
+- Once the potatoes are cooked, place them in a large bowl and mash them.
 Add onions, cheese, and remaining butter.
-Continue mashing until the potatoes are very smooth.
+Continue mashing until the potatoes become very smooth.